Lavton/obsidian-ignore-filter-shortcut/README.md

 - Language translation.
 I want to add support for different languages.
 - Create a "white list" of folders as a counterpart to the black (ignore filters) list.
 - Add workspaces.
 During publishing, I found the [Smart Excluded Files plugin](https://github.com/vlwkaos/obsidian-smart-excluded).
 It had some similar ideas, so maybe I'll include this functionality here.
+- Global plan: this plugin may become the part of "focus on topic" workflow -- I may create a few plugins help to took into account only some focus notes.